Coherent-Partners/spark-python-sdk/docs/readme.md

 The `cspark` package is a Python library that includes multiple modules:

 - `cspark.sdk` - the main SDK module and all its resources;
-- `cspark.wasm` - a convenience module built on top of the `cspark.sdk` to interact with hybrid-deployed services;
+- `cspark.wasm` - a convenience module built on top of `cspark.sdk` to interact
+   with hybrid-deployed services;
 - `cspark.cli` - a module for the CLI application to interact with the Spark platform, which is only available when the `cspark[cli]` extra is installed (or via homebrew